shsagir/play-area-sync/docs/install-laravel-5.md

 ];
 ```

 This example contains environment detection, so the App can run on your local machine with your local database, as well as with the one on fortrabbit.
+Please see the [MySQL article](mysql#toc-access-mysql-from-local) on how to access the database remotely from your local machine.

 #### Migrate & other database commands